HeckLordMagic/HeckLordMagic/README.md

 Hello there!
 Welcome to my little nerdy corner of the internet, make yourself cozy.

-I am currently working on @flamemc-network
+I am currently working on the synical network

 Ways to reach me: